 'Things I’ve done include personalized napkins and name cards.
 But one of my favorite ways to personalize a table is to have guests’ names or initials on their glasses.
 I’d choose festive colors for the letters to make it feel Christmassy.'

 It's easy to focus so much on looking down at the table that you forget about how the table looks from afar – which is how your guests will view it as they arrive.

 Layering heights adds drama and a sense of occasion, even if it is only an informal gathering.

-Build up height right from the base, making use of chargers, placemats, dinner plates and decorative plates.
-Next, glasses should naturally vary in height depending on beverage anyway.
-Dot the center of the table with floral arrangement of varying heights as well, and finally finish with tall candles.
+Build up height right from the base, making use of chargers, placemats, dinner plates, and decorative plates.
+Next, glasses should naturally vary in height depending on the beverage anyway.
+Dot the center of the table with floral arrangements of varying heights as well, and finally finish with tall candles.
 You can have small, pretty votives as well, but tapered candles always look good flickering above, too.

-Penny explains how she creates a look like this: 'When planning a tablescape I start with a table cloth – for less formal dining I have a large selection of patterned tablecloths, and use our coloured wicker table mats over them, and then play with various glass candlesticks and pale-coloured candles, mixed in with coloured water glasses.
-I have several sets of china so use ones that compliment or match whatever tablecloth I am using.'
+Penny explains how she creates a look like this: 'When planning a tablescape I start with a tablecloth – for less formal dining I have a large selection of patterned tablecloths, and use our colored wicker table mats over them, and then play with various glass candlesticks and pale-colored candles, mixed in with colored water glasses.
+I have several sets of china so use ones that complement or match whatever tablecloth I am using.'

 Summer tables can be especially enjoyable as there's such an abundance of natural beauties at your fingertips.

-'A relaxed alfresco inspired tablescape should be quick and easy to pull together, looking effortless,' advises Georgie Evans.
-'Simple linens, tonal colours, relaxed glassware and your everyday china can all be elevated to be season specific with flowers cut from the garden and beautiful taper candles.'
+'A relaxed alfresco-inspired tablescape should be quick and easy to pull together, looking effortless,' advises Georgie Evans.
+'Simple linens, tonal colors, relaxed glassware and your everyday china can all be elevated to be season-specific with flowers cut from the garden and beautiful taper candles.'